B2.9 Represent and create equivalent ratios and rates, using a variety of tools and models, in various contexts.

 Using the multiplicative relationship, I can determine the rate of other quantities of rice, namely equivalent rates.

 For 4 bags of rice, the cost will be $20.
-Four bags is twice as much as two, so the price is twice as much as $10.
+Four bags is twice as much as two bags, so the price is twice as much as $10.

 For 10 bags of rice, the cost will be $50.
-Ten bags is 5 times more than 2, so the price is 5 times more than $10.
+Ten bags is 5 times more than 2 bags, so the price is 5 times more than $10 for 5 bags.

-I can also determine the unit rate, the cost per 1 bag of rice, using division.
+We can also determine the unit rate, which is the cost per 1 bag of rice, using division.

 For 1 bag of rice, the cost will be $5.
-One bag is half as much as 2, so the cost is half as much as $10.
+One bag costs half as much as 2 bags, so the cost is half as much as $10.
 So the unit rate is $5/1 bag of rice.

-Equivalent rates can be represented in a table of values with emphasis on the multiplicative, not additive, relationship.
+Equivalent rates can be represented in a ratio table with emphasis on the multiplicative, not additive, relationship.

-Rates are part of our daily lives.
-Students can be led to find different examples related to measurements (for example, I run 12 km per hour, the electric bike goes 35 km per hour, etc.) and costs (for example, $3 for 12 apples, $15/hour, etc.).
+Rates are used in everyday life.
+Students can be supported to find different examples related to measurements (for example, I run 12 km per hour, the electric bike goes 35 km per hour, etc.) and costs (for example, $3 for 12 apples, $15/hour, etc.).

-Students can solve problems representing multiplicative relationships involving rates using familiar contexts.
+Students should solve problems representing multiplicative relationships involving rates using familiar contexts.

 Example 2